makinacorpus/django-leaflet/docs/widget.rst

 To customise individual forms, you can either extend the geometry field as shown above, or inject a script into the form template.

-In this example, a custom set of overlays is added as shown for both ref::overlays_ and ref::admin_ widgets, insert an extra script into the form template in the same way as shown in ref::admin_.
+In this example, a custom set of overlays is added as shown for both :ref:`overlays` and :ref:`admin` widgets, insert an extra script into the form template in the same way as shown in :ref:`admin`.

 ::